 Baidu has been leading autonomous vehicle technology in China, enabling its partners to develop their own driving systems since April 2017 through its open autonomous driving platform called “Apollo.”
 The recently secured permit is expected to help refine the platform’s technology by providing real-world data from the tests.

 Baidu is also aiming to get self-driving cars on the roads of China by 2019.
 The race is on as it is only one of several companies pushing for driverless technology.
-For instance, Waymo, the self-driving arm of Google’s parent company, Alphabet Inc., has been working on its technology since 2009 and was first to put driverless cars on the road without a
+For instance, Waymo, the self-driving arm of Google’s parent company, Alphabet Inc., has been working on its technology since 2009 and was first to put driverless cars on the road without a safety driver.

 Despite the growing scrutiny around the safety and security of autonomous and connected cars, more and more companies are set to pave the way for the continued development of autonomous vehicles.
 Failure to properly implement security measures from the design phase, however, may have serious ramifications to users’ personal safety.

 Risks to connected cars have long been talked about; lawmakers have even approved copyright law exemptions allowing car hacking for research purposes.
 Security researchers can conduct further studies on potential autonomous car flaws and explore how automotive security can be improved.
 Companies can benefit from the results of research as well as from prioritizing building penetration test teams that are able to evaluate car quality and functionalities.